Tesla ends 'Spartan diet,' seeks up to $2.3 billion from share, debt issues

 In a sign of Wall Street’s concern, Goldman Sachs recommended selling Tesla shares in an April 25 report, putting a 12-month price target of $200.

-Reporting by Supantha Mukherjee and Akanksha Rana in Bengaluru; Alexandria Sage in San Francisco and Dan Burns in New York; Editing by Patrick Graham and Nick Zieminski
+Reporting by Supantha Mukherjee and Akanksha Rana in Bengaluru; Alexandria Sage in San Francisco, Kate Duguid and Dan Burns in New York; Editing by Patrick Graham and Nick Zieminski